Delmastro/Delmastro/README.md

 #### Welcome to my Github Profile

 I enjoy creating programs that related to music 🎹, mathematics 📖 and language ✏️.
-Here you will find a collection of computer science ideas and concepts modified to minimic and model my interests.
+Here you will find a collection of computer science ideas and concepts to model my interests.